Tim McDonald (American football): Professional career

-He was drafted by the St. Louis Cardinals in the second round (34th pick overall) of the 1987 NFL Draft.
+He was selected by the St. Louis Cardinals in the second round (34th pick overall) of the 1987 NFL draft.
 In his six seasons with the Cardinals, Tim McDonald started 5 seasons.
 In those 5 seasons, he accounted for 605 tackles, 2.5 sacks, 20 int, 6 forced fumbles, 7 fumble recoveries, and a defensive touchdown.
 His best statistical season, and perhaps his finest season ever as a pro was in 1989 when he recorded a team-leading 155 tackles, 7 interceptions for 170 interception return yards,1 fumble recovery and an interception returned for a touchdown.
 He was named to 3 Pro Bowls and named All-Pro twice while with the Cardinals.
 He signed as a free agent by the San Francisco 49ers on April 7, 1993.

 In 1993, McDonald would again perform at a high level being named to the NFC Pro Bowl squad.
 During that season, he donated $2,000 for every 49ers victory to the Boys and Girls Clubs of the Bay Area, netting $22,000 for those organizations.
 In 1994, McDonald helped the 49ers win Super Bowl XXIX.
 That season, McDonald recorded 76 tackles, 2 INTs, 7 passes defensed, 1 forced fumble, 1 fumble recovery, and 2 defensive touchdowns while being part of a San Francisco secondary that sent 3 players to the Pro Bowl, SS Tim McDonald, FS Merton Hanks, and NFL Defensive Player of the Year CB Deion Sanders.
-That season while teaming with free safety Merton Hanks, they would arguably become one of the best safety tandems in NFL history as they combined for 7 Pro Bowls and 5 All-Pro selections from 1994–1998 in 5 seasons respectively.
+That season while teaming with free safety Merton Hanks, they would arguably become one of the best safety tandems in NFL history as they combined for 7 Pro Bowls and 5 All-Pro selections from 1994 to 1998 in 5 seasons respectively.
 McDonald continued his stellar play throughout his entire 49ers career until he retired after the 1999 season Being named to 3 Pro Bowls and named to 2nd team All-Pro twice.
 McDonald's finest statistical season as a 49er was in 1998 as he tallied 133 total tackles, 4 sacks, 4 INTs, 15 passes defensed, and 2 fumble recoveries.

 Tim McDonald was known for being a great all-around safety and one of the better tacklers and hitters at strong safety during his playing career.
 After 191 games, he had tallied 40 career interceptions, 9.5 sacks, 16 recovered fumbles, and 4 touchdowns.
 McDonald retired as a Super Bowl Champion and played in 6 Pro Bowls, three times with each team.